Transcribing Drumming: Learning From Others, Thinking for Yourself

 (Adapted from Appendix IV of Drumming Patterns)

 Drum technique is not an end in itself, but rather a means to the end of making music.
-Therefore, the most important techniques to learn are those which have direct application to that end—which in fact are that end—and which can be discovered through the process of transcription.
+Therefore, the most important techniques to learn are those that have direct application to that end, and that can be discovered through the process of transcription.

 Along with practicing the material in Drumming Patterns, transcribing and practicing transcriptions are the most beneficial methods of development because they develop several key skills simultaneously: (1) one must listen in an extremely focused and comprehending manner to a passage of music to notate it correctly; (2) transcribing sharpens one’s skill in working with notation; (3) notating musical sounds involves translating an aural language into a visual language, the grasping of abstract sounds into conscious terms; (4) there is an inherent amount of technique involved in playing transcriptions which potentially ranges from basic to advanced.
 In addition, it is the practical, specific technique required for making music; (5) practicing transcriptions advances reading skills; (6) transcriptions advance one’s musical knowledge and taste by providing insights into the styles of the greatest artists in the world, in the context of the music in which those styles are appropriate.